-This MSR will include a review of services provided directly by the Town or contracted by the Town.
-They include water, wastewater, parks and recreation, law enforcement, and solid waste services.
-The required areas will be reviewed in the MSR by completing the following tasks.
+This MSR will include a review of services provided directly by the City, services provide by contract with other agencies and non-profit agencies, or services provided through participation in JPA's.
+The required areas of the MSR will be reviewed by completing the following tasks.

-TASK 1: PROJECT INITIATION, DATA COLLECTION, AND REVIEW
+TASK 1: PROJECT INITIATION

-1. Project initiation will be completed with a review of the schedule, the format for the reports, and a review of the questionnaire.
-The RFP asked for one meeting with District staff, at E Mulberg & Associates we actually prefer to meet with the city manager and department heads to complete the questionnaire needed for the MSR.
-As part of this process we will transmit the questionnaire and a list of documents prior to our meeting for efficiency.
+Project initiation will be completed with a review of the schedule, the format for the reports, and a review of the questionnaire.
+As part of this task E Mulberg & Associates will meet directly or virtually with city staff and LAFCO staff to complete the questionnaire needed for the MSR, review the schedule, and the format of the MSR.
+As part of this process, for greater efficiency, we will transmit the questionnaire and a list of documents prior to our meeting.

-Meetings: Initiation activities will include a meeting with LAFCO staff and Windsor staff.
+Meetings: Initiation activities will include a meeting with LAFCO staff and Sonoma staff.